canarieids/Zeek-Ubuntu-22.04/README.md

 ![image-20200506160026472](/images/image-typeofinstall-minimal.png)

-## 3.2.
+## 3.3.
 Configure initial Networking

 > Configure your management interface networking.
 One network card will be dedicated to allow administrators to SSH into the system.
 This same interface will also allow egress for SYSLOG connections.
->

 ![image-20200506160026472](/images/image-networkwizarsetup.png)

 > Configure your proxy (if applicable).
->

 ![image-20200506160026472](/images/image-configureproxy.png)

 > Configure the Archive Mirror
->

 ![image-20200506160026472](/images/image-archivemirror.png)

-## 3.3.
+## 3.4.
 Storage Layout
 > The guided storage layout provides us the option to customize where we install Ubuntu.
 It is advisable to install Ubuntu on your redundant storage volume (RAID10 or RAID5).
 The single SSD drive will be used for swap and working folders.

-1. Choose the option 'Custom Storage Layout'`.
+1. Choose the option `Custom Storage Layout`.

 ![image-20200506160918064](/images/image-storagelayout1.png)